DrEmpiricism/Optimize-Offline/README.md

 ## unattend.xml Answer File ##

-When an unattend.xml answer file is added to the 'Unattend' folder with the -Additional switch and Config.ini, Optimize-Offline applies the answer file directly to the image, creates the '\Windows\Panther' directory within the image and finally copies the answer file to it.
+When an unattend.xml answer file is added to the 'Unattend' folder with the -Additional switch, Optimize-Offline applies the answer file directly to the image, creates the '\Windows\Panther' directory within the image and finally copies the answer file to it.
 "Panther" was the code-name for a servicing and setup engine that began with Windows Vista and has remained as such since.

 During Windows installation, Windows Setup automatically looks for answer files for custom installations in certain locations.  %WINDIR%\Panther is the first directory checked for an answer file including the installation media.
 An unattend.xml located in the %WINDIR%\Panther directory will act just like an autounattend.xml does and can contain all the same content.
 This is an alternative way to run a custom answer file for Windows Setup automatically as opposed to setting an autounattend.xml to the root of the installation media type being used.